FHPythonUtils/AnsiToImg/DOCS/ansitoimg/render.md

 ):
 ```

-Convert an ANSI stream to a raster image using pyppeteer to take a...
+Convert an ANSI stream to a Render image using pyppeteer to take a...

 screenshot of a generated html (hacky but we can output more like that
 of a terminal now)